 Why are so many Brazilian companies restructuring their debt right now?

-Brazil's benchmark interest rate is 14.25 percent, one of the highest in the world, which has turned loans taken out during the pandemic — when the rate was just 2 percent — into crushing burdens.
-The sharp rise in borrowing costs is hitting companies across manufacturing, mining, retail, agribusiness and logistics.
+Brazil's benchmark interest rate is 14.25 percent, one of the highest in the world.
+That has turned loans taken out during the pandemic — when the rate was just 2 percent — into crushing burdens, and the sharp rise in costs is hitting manufacturing, mining, retail, agribusiness and logistics.

 What is the biggest out-of-court restructuring case so far, and who was involved?